 The remote pilot shall have sufficient knowledge of the UAS.
 Items to consider are:

-The operator shall have adequate insurance in the event of an incident or accident.
+The operator should have adequate insurance in the event of an incident or accident.
 Some States require a minimum third party liability insurance to be in effect for all UAS operations.